rnitin/pioneer-ros/README.md

 # pioneer-ros
 ROS packages to control Pioneer 3 mobile robots and their simulations in MobileSim and Gazebo.
-Packages created as a part of my Mitacs Globalink Internship at ACM Lab, Dalhousie University.
+Packages created during my intern at ACM Lab, Dalhousie University.

 ## 1. Environment
 - Ubuntu 16.04, ROS Kinetic Kame